Learning quantum many-body systems from a few copies: Introduction

 which constitutes a relative error for the expectation value.
 In particular, we see that the sample complexity required to obtain this error was

 We then obtain: \begin{theorem}[Learning Gibbs states] Let $\sigma(\lambda)$ be a Gibbs state as defined in Eq.~\eqref{equ:def_state} and such that each $E_i$ acts on at most $l_0$ qudits.
-Moreover, suppose that $\sigma(\lambda)$ satisfies a TC inequality with $\alpha$ depending at most inverse logarithmically with system size.
-Then we can obtain a state $\sigma(\mu)$ such that
+Moreover, suppose that $\sigma(\lambda)$ satisfies a $\operatorname{TC}$ inequality with $\alpha$ depending at most inverse logarithmically with system size.
+Then with probability of success $1-\delta$ we can obtain a state $\sigma(\mu)$ such that for all observables $O\in\M_{d^n}$

+from $\cO(4^{l_0}\beta^2\,\operatorname{poly}(\epsilon^{-1},\log(m\delta^{-1})))$ samples of $\sigma(\lambda)$.
+Moreover, if it is possible to compute the expectation values of the $E_i$ on $\sigma(\tau)$ for $\|\tau\|_{\ell_\infty}\leq 1$, then the postprocessing can also be in polynomial time. \end{theorem} We once again stress that the recovery guarantee in Eq.~\eqref{equ:lipschitzrecovery2} suffices to give good relative approximations for the expectation value of quasilocal observables.
+Furthermore, if we did not resort to the Wasserstein distance but rather the trace distance, as in known results for the tomography of many-body states~\cite{Cramer2010,Baumgratz_2013,Lanyon2017,PhysRevA.101.032321,2004.07266}, the sample complexity would be exponentially worse, as we prove in Sec.~\ref{sec:lowerbound}.
+More precisely, any algorithm that estimates Gibbs states on a lattice at inverse temperatures $\beta=\Omega(n^{-\frac{1}{2}})$ up to trace distance $\epsilon$ requires $\Omega(n\epsilon^{-2})$ samples.
+Thus, even for states whose inverse temperature goes to $0$ as the system size increases, a focus on the trace distance instead of the Wasserstein distance implies an exponentially worse sample complexity.

-for all observables $O\in\M_{d^n}$ from $\cO(4^{l_0}\beta^2\textrm{poly}(\epsilon^{-1},log(m)))$ samples of $\sigma(\lambda)$. \end{theorem} This gives an exponential speedup over known results for the tomography of many-body states~\cite{Cramer2010,Baumgratz_2013,Lanyon2017,PhysRevA.101.032321,2004.07266}, which have a polynomial sample complexity to learn all $k$-body density matrices.
-Theorem~\ref{thn:learning} also provides an exponential improvement over shadow techniques in the locality of the observables.
+Theorem~\ref{thn:learning} also provides an exponential improvement over shadow techniques in the locality of the observables, as we argue in Sec.~\ref{sec:lowerbound}.
 However, unlike our methods, shadow techniques do not need to make any assumptions on the underlying states.
+Thus, we see that Theorem~\ref{thn:learning} opens up the possibility of highly efficient characterization of quantum states and provably exponentially better sample complexities when compared with recovery in trace distance.

 We also remark that it is possible to improve the scaling in accuracy in Eq.~\eqref{equ:numbersamples} from $\epsilon^{-4}$ to the expected $\epsilon^{-2}$.
-In order to do that, it is important to bound the condition number of the Hessian of the log-partition function.
-That is, we need a bound of the form
+To do that, it is important to bound the condition number of the Hessian of the log-partition function, as we explain in the methods.